 Tel: +44 (0) 114 222 0863

-As part of my HEFCE-NIHR Senior Academic Clinical Lectureship my focus is on applied clinical research.
-I am chief investigator of the Big CACTUS trial investigating the clinical and cost effectiveness of aphasia computer treatment versus usual stimulation or attention control long term post stroke.
-This study is a multicentre randomised controlled trial taking place in 21 NHS trists across the UK.
+As part of my HEFCE-NIHR Senior Academic Clinical Lectureship my focus was on applied clinical research.
+I was chief investigator of the Big CACTUS trial investigating the clinical and cost effectiveness of aphasia computer treatment versus usual stimulation or attention control long term post stroke.
+This study is a multicentre randomised controlled trial taking place in 21 NHS trusts across the UK.
 I also investigate ways of implementing computer supported speech and language therapy tested in research, in clinical practice.

 My research interests include dysarthria and aphasia assessment and treatment, the use of technology for self-managed rehabilitation in the long term post stroke, and the process of informed consent with people with language disorders.
 Enabling people with communication difficulties to be involved in research in an advisory capacity is also of particular interest (PCPI).

 I teach on the Community Attachment Scheme for first year medical students and maintain an interest in the clinical teaching of speech and language therapists.
 In addition I offer training on working with people with communication disorders to a wide range of health professionals, and offer training on taking consent to health researchers.
-I currently have 3 PhD students whose research topics include mental capacity assessment, fidelity to rehabilitation interventions in clinical trials, and delivery of constraint induced aphasia therapy by assistants and volunteers.
+I currently have 3 PhD students whose research topics include electrical stimulation for the treatment of dysarthria assessment, fidelity to rehabilitation interventions in clinical trials, and delivery of constraint induced aphasia therapy by assistants and volunteers.

 • Co-chair of World Federation of Neuro Rehabilitation aphasia special interest group